snandasena/advanced-lane-finding/README.md

 Camera calibration
 ---

 Camera resectioning determines which incoming light is associated with each pixel on the resulting image [[Wikipedia](https://en.wikipedia.org/wiki/Camera_resectioning)].

+##### Find and draw chessboard

-Before calibrated images, chessboard was detected from provided chessboard iamges by using OpenCV `cv2.findChessboardCorners` function.
+Before calibration images, chessboard was detected from provided chessboard iamges by using OpenCV `cv2.findChessboardCorners` function.
 Following are the detected chessboard results.
 Red reactangle highlighted were not detected as chessbords.

 ![](resources/calibrated-imgs.png)